 - Establish boundaries around work hours to prevent chronic stress buildup

-Week 1: Awareness Building
+Week 1: Building Awareness

 - Begin daily thought recording for pain episodes